 1. About TRACE

-TRACE is a globally recognized business association dedicated to anti-bribery, compliance and good governance and leading provider of cost-effective third party risk management solutions.
+TRACE is a globally recognized business association dedicated to anti-bribery, compliance and good governance and leading provider of shared-cost third party risk management solutions.
 Members and clients include over 500 multinational companies located worldwide.
 TRACE is headquartered in the United States and registered in Canada, with a presence on five continents.
 For more information, visit www.TRACEinternational.org.

 This policy describes the types of personal information we may collect in our role as a data controller, the purposes for which we may use the information, the circumstances in which we may share the information and the steps we take to safeguard this information.
 We may also process other data in our role as a data processor on behalf of other data controllers in strict accordance with their instructions, which may differ from what is described in this Policy